Moving to Quebec City - Where Should I Live?

 Sillery is an upper-class family neighborhood.
 The Maguire street is great for local groceries, restaurants and stores.
 Sillery is located close to the centre of the Quebec City and is a district that enjoys fresh breezes from the Saint Lawrence River.
 The unique and urban landscapes of the neighborhood along with its architectural diversity can be a source of attraction for students living in the area.

-Neighbourhood for Students in Quebec city
+Neighbourhood for Students moving to Quebec City

 Where should I live as a student in Quebec City?
 The easiest answer : Sainte-Foy.